-The DT770 32Ω is far more bass-heavy and musical sounding and the T5p the exact opposite, instead focusing on some excellent upper mids and treble and virtually no bass without EQ.
+The DT770 32Ω is far more bass-heavy and musical sounding and the T5p the exact opposite, instead, focusing on some excellent upper mids and treble and virtually no bass without EQ.

-The Amiron Wireless is far more matured in its tuning than the DT770 and T5P and will sound great out of most DAPs.
+The Amiron Wireless is far more mature in its tuning than the DT770 and T5P and will sound great out of most DAPs.
 My own preference was going wired with the iBasso DX200 with the Amp 1 card for its neutral reference sound that did not muddy up the Amiron Wireless’s low-end and the Sony 1Z for its clarity and excellent aptX-HD capability.

 beyerdynamic Amiron Home

 The original Amiron from 2017 is an open-back 250Ω wired headphone, aimed primarily at the desktop amp audiophile.
 This is in contrast to the 32Ω closed-back wireless Amiron aimed at the mobile user.

 Naturally, the key difference is the BT capability of the Amiron Wireless and its plethora of useful command functions for both audio and smartphone services.
 However, when both are wired you get a better sense of what each is capable of doing.

 The build quality, save for some minor color differences is much the same.
 Both are angular, traditional sturdy, and robust beyerdynamic designs with excellent micro-fiber and Alcantara materials.